 He graduated from Bowdoin College, then attended the Yale School of Forestry and Environmental Studies, where he earned his master’s degree.
 He earned his Ph.D. from the University of Washington College of Forest Resources in 1998.
-For 11 years, he was a professor at the University of Maine where he directed research programs that advance understanding of forest stand and landscape dynamics.
-He taught undergraduate courses on established and emerging approaches to forest ecosystem management and a graduate course exploring issues of scale in forest ecology and management.
+For 11 years, he was a professor at the University of Maine, where he directed research programs that advanced understanding of forest stand and landscape dynamics.
+He taught undergraduate courses on forest ecosystem management and a graduate course exploring issues of scale in forest ecology and management.

-In 2008 after 33 years, Meade handed the Executive Director reins over to Laurie Bryan and asked for the title “Senior Naturalist— emphasis on the Senior.”
+In 2008, after 33 years, Meade handed the Executive Director reins over to Laurie Bryan and asked for the title “Senior Naturalist— emphasis on the Senior.”
 He retired from his role as Land Program Director and Senior Naturalist at the end of 2012, but he continues to spend time at the Harris Center — working on land protection, as well as programs and outings — as our first-ever Naturalist Emeritus.

-From a teaching and farming career in nearby Harrisville, through raising two daughters in the great outdoors (and off the grid), Diana now brings her love of the natural world, her love of people, and her long familiarity with the Monadnock Region to her work at the Harris Center.
+From a teaching and farming career in nearby Harrisville, NH, through raising two daughters in the great outdoors (and off the grid), Diana now brings her love of the natural world, her love of people, and her long familiarity with the Monadnock Region to her work at the Harris Center.
 With a dual degree in Education and Animal Science, she is happily melding her life experiences with her work – and play.

 Susie Spikol Faber

-Outreach Education Coordinator & Teacher/Naturalist
+Community Programs Coordinator & Teacher/Naturalist

-Susie Spikol Faber spent her youth exploring the wild edges of Brooklyn, New York and roving the rolling green hills of southern Vermont.
+Susie Spikol Faber spent her youth exploring the wild edges of Brooklyn, NY and roving the rolling green hills of southern Vermont.
 After one statistics class, she abandoned her childhood dream of becoming a wolf scientist and decided that teaching children in the outdoors was just as exciting as working with a wild pack of canines.
 After interning as an environmental educator with the Central Park Conservancy and several summer stints with Massachusetts Audubon Society, she wandered upon the Harris Center in 1991 and has never left.
 (She recognizes a good thing when she sees it!)
 When not romping around the Harris Center’s Big Woods in search of new additions to add to her scat and sign collection, Susie and her family spend many hours tending to their orchard nestled on the edge of Skatutakee Mountain.

-Brett was Science Director of AVEO from 2007-2009, and was delighted to return to the AVEO fold in 2011 when it became the citizen science arm of the Harris Center.
-In addition to her work with the Harris Center, Brett teaches Coastal Ecology at Franklin Pierce University and serves on the editorial board of Whole Terrain, Antioch University New England’s nationally-acclaimed journal of environmental writing.
+Brett was Science Director of AVEO from 2007-2009, and was delighted to return when AVEO became the citizen science arm of the Harris Center in 2011.
+In addition to her work with the Harris Center, Brett teaches coastal ecology at Franklin Pierce University and serves on the editorial board of Whole Terrain, Antioch University New England’s nationally-acclaimed journal of environmental writing.
 She received her M.S. in Environmental Studies: Conservation Biology from Antioch University New England in 2007.
-Prior to her graduate work, she conducted all manner of ecological field research at Cape Cod National Seashore.
-She received her B.A. in Literary & Cultural Studies from the College of William and Mary in Williamsburg, VA.
+Prior to her graduate work, she conducted all manner of ecological field research at Cape Cod National Seashore and received her B.A. in Literary & Cultural Studies from the College of William and Mary in Williamsburg, VA.
 When not citizen science-ing, Brett can be found roaming the dunes and shores of outer Cape Cod, scratching her way across desert playas, or exploring the quieter corners of the SuperSanctuary.